torvalds/linux/Documentation/filesystems/path-lookup.rst

 ways that would lead to correct results, but not always.
 In particular, ``mkdir()`` and ``rmdir()`` each create or remove a directory named by the final component, and they are required to work with pathnames ending in "``/``".
-According to POSIX_
+According to POSIX_:

-  A pathname that contains at least one non- &lt;slash> character and that ends with one or more trailing &lt;slash> characters shall not be resolved successfully unless the last pathname component before the trailing <slash> characters names an existing directory or a directory entry that is to be created for a directory immediately
+  A pathname that contains at least one non-<slash> character and that ends with one or more trailing <slash> characters shall not be resolved successfully unless the last pathname component before the trailing <slash> characters names an existing directory or a directory entry that is to be created for a directory immediately